Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in irregular flat clusters (umbels) 2 to 3 inches across, made up of 3 to 8 groups (umbellets) of 3 to 10 flowers each.
-Individual flowers are about 1/8 inch across with 5 white petals that are usually curled up, and 5 stamens with creamy yellow tips.
-The flower stalks in an umbellet are varying lengths and there is no bract at the base of an umbellet.
-A plant may have a few clusters at the top of the plant, and at the end of branching stems in the upper part of the plant.
+[photo of flowers] Stalked flowers in irregular flat clusters (umbels) 2 to 3 inches across, made up of 3 to 8 groups (umbellets) of 3 to 10 flowers each.
+Flowers are less than 1/8 inch across with 5 white petals that are usually curled up, and 5 stamens with creamy yellow tips.
+The flower stalks in an umbellet are varying lengths and there are no bracts at the base of an umbellet.
+A few clusters are at the top of the plant and at the end of branching stems in the upper plant.

-[photo of leaves] Leaves are compound in groups of 3.
-Leaflets near the base of the plant are largest, to 4 inches long and 2 inches wide on long stems that are sheathed where they join the main stem.
-Leaves and their stems become smaller as they ascend the plant, with those near the flowers having little or no leaf stem.
+[photo of cleft leaves] Leaves are compound in groups of 3.
+Leaflets near the base of the plant are largest, to 4 inches long and 2 inches wide on long stalks, the base of the stalk broadening to a light green sheath.
+Leaves become smaller and shorter stalked as they ascend the plant, with those near the flowers stalkless or nearly so.
 Leaflets are double toothed, with small teeth on the edges of larger teeth, have pointed tips, and taper abruptly at the base.
 The larger leaflets are often cleft or lobed in 2 or 3 parts.
-The main stem is light green and hairless.
+Stems are branched, light green and hairless.

 Notes:

 There are some similar species in the carrot family that grow in the woods at about the same time.
-Aniseroot and Sweet Cicely have denser, more regular flower clusters and hairy leaves, and a bract at the base of an umbellet.
-Honewort flowers usually stay curled up, has hairless double-toothed leaves, hairless stem, and no significant bract at the base of an umbellet.
+Aniseroot (Osmorhiza longistylis) and Sweet Cicely (Osmorhiza claytonii) both have larger flowers, distinct bracts at the base of an umbellet, hairy leaves and usually hairy stems.
+Honewort flowers typically stay curled up, has hairless double-toothed leaves, hairless stem, and no significant bracts at the base of an umbellet.

 • Prairie Restorations - Bringing people together with the land